 When a brand has more value it can charge more for its products and services, with a consistent brand image adding equity to your business.

-Branding is an ever changing industry and keeping up with and defining trends can help you to get ahead of competitors in 2016.
+Branding is an ever changing industry and keeping up with and defining trends can help you to get ahead of competitors.
 Taking the lead from big brands and scaling them to fit your business can help to provide you with inspiration.

 Partnering with similar brands can help to maximise your ideas pool and when combined with complementary skillsets can help both businesses to flourish.
 Become a thought leader within your industry and adapt content according to its platform.

-Tim Kitchen form Exposure Ninja shares his predictions for 2016, “Branding is changing, there’s no doubt about it.
+Tim Kitchen from Exposure Ninja shares his predictions for innovation in the brand space: “Branding is changing, there’s no doubt about it.
 It used to be all about the big, glossy brands and while people still love slick visuals, we’re increasingly starting to see a demand from consumers for brands that are authentic, personable and interactive.
 We want businesses to show their human side and to be able establish an emotional connection with the brand.”